 |/referers/domain||top referring domains which resulted in shares||period,domain,service,url|

 The Analytics API will require you to authenticate yourself using your AddThis userid and password.
-See the authentication documentation for details on the authentication mechanisms available and how to use them.
 We recommend you make your requests over HTTPS to keep your userid and password secure.

 To acquire data from the Analytics API use an HTTP